ataibarkai/SemanticType/Readme.md

 And you could even define a dedicated `init` enforcing any given validation/transformation.

 So why do you need this library?

+There's a reason semantic types are not widely used. *They're usually a pain to work with*.
+For example, you couldn't use instances of the `Years` struct defined above as keys in a dictionary, because `Years` doesn't conform to `Hashable`.
+You also couldn't simply add up or subtract two `Years` instances.

 This library lets you effortlessly define Semantic Types that are *as easy to work with as their underlying `RawValue`s*, and that are **guarenteed** to enforce a given transformation/validation through all possible mutations -- without burdening you with the details.